TheDataStation/solo/README.md

 ## 1. Setup
 ### 1.1.
 System requirements

 Ubuntu 18.04(or above).
-GPU that supports CUDA 10.0 is needed to get good performance.
-CPU only also works but it will be very slow.
+GPU that supports CUDA 10.0 is needed.

 ### 1.2.
 Prepare enviroment

 a) Make sure the repository directory "open_table_discovery" in an empty parent directory

-   A lot of data will be downloaded to the parent directory.
+   A lot of data amd other code will be downloaded to the parent directory.
 If the parent directory has other subdirectories, there may be some collisions.
 After a new directory is created, move "open_table_discovery" to the new directory

 b) Create a new session using *tmux* or *screen*
    ```   bash